MU-Data-Science/GAF/FABRIC/Google Drive Experimental Codes/readme.md

 Instructions to download for each dataset are </br>

-1. :exclamation: Follwoing method assumes you have atleast 8 node cluster to utilise goole drive api for fastq files download :exclamation: <br>
+1. :exclamation: Following method assumes you have atleast 8 node cluster to utilise goole drive api for fastq files download :exclamation: <br>
   - In a borwser window, Go to OAuth 2.0 Playground  `developers.google.com/oauthplayground/`
   - In the "Select the Scope" box, paste  `https://www.googleapis.com/auth/drive.readonly` and press enter
   - Click Authorize APIs and then `Exchange authorization code for tokens` button and copy the `Acces token`